JulienGasser/ADA_4mousquetaires/aboutme.md

  1) Florent Aviolat <br>
  - Master 3 : Energy Science and technology <br>
  - Aka : D'Artagnan <br>
+ - Description : A poor but intelligent boy who came to EPFL to join the Musketeers and make his fortune

  2) Julien Gasser <br>